kubernetes/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

   2. Set `spec.preferDualStack` to `true`, set `spec.ipFamilies` to one IP family, and do not set `spec.clusterIPs`.
-The apiserver will set `spec.ipFamilies` to the requested family if it is available (otherwise it will fail) and the alternate family if dual stack is configured, and will allocate IPs according to those families.
+The apiserver will set `spec.ipFamilies` to the requested family if it is available (otherwise it will fail) and the alternate family if dual-stack is configured, and will allocate IPs according to those families.
   3. Set `spec.preferDualStack` to `true`, either do not set `spec.ipFamilies` or set it to one IP family, and set `spec.clusterIPs` to one IP.
-     The apiserver will default `spec.ipFamilies` to the family of `clusterIPs[0]` and the alternate family if dual stack is configured, will reserve the specified IP if possible, and will allocate a second IP of the alternate family if dual stack is configured.
+     The apiserver will default `spec.ipFamilies` to the family of `clusterIPs[0]` and the alternate family if dual-stack is configured, will reserve the specified IP if possible, and will allocate a second IP of the alternate family if dual-stack is configured.
-- If the user *requires* dual stack service (service creation will fail if cluster is not configured for dual stack) then they can do one of the following:
+- If the user *requires* dual-stack service (service creation will fail if cluster is not configured for dual-stack) then they can do one of the following:
   1. Either don't set `spec.preferDualStack` or set it to `true`, and set `spec.ipFamilies` to the two IP families in any order.
   2. Either don't set `spec.preferDualStack` or set it to `true`, and set